annaliceN/CarpentryCAD/README.md

 [OpenCASCADE](https://www.opencascade.com/): An object-oriented C++ library for CAD/CAM/CAE, ver.
 7.3.0

-Acknowledge:
+**ACKNOLWEDGEMENT:**
 During the development of this software, we use some codes from [FreeCAD](https://github.com/freeCAD/FreeCAD) and [OpenCASCADE Sketcher](http://www.laduga.com/software/occsketcher/index.html).

-WARNING: This repository is still under development, please use it with cautions.
+**WARNING:** This repository is still under development, please use it with cautions.
 Any related feedback is welcome!

 ## TODO List